cantikapf/IR-study-companion/_chapters/012-modern-world-history/030-westphalia.md

 slug: westphalia
 title: 'The Emergence of the Modern Interstate System: The Thirty Years War and Peace of Westphalia'
 abstract: This chapter will cover the emergence of the modern interstate system
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---

-The modern interstate system, often called the Westphalian system, refers to the global political order comprised of sovereign states with control over their domestic affairs and territory.
+The modern interstate system, often called the Westphalian system, refers to the global political order comprised of sovereign **states** with control over their domestic affairs and territory.
 This system of sovereign nation-states serves as the basis for how the world is politically structured and how states interact.

 The key principles of this system include: